Hancock House Encyclopedia of the Lories

 PHOTO Highlights: 48p color section, 3 illus 43 maps & 75 tables.

-Limited Edition is signed and numbered by the author.
+Limited Edition includes a signed print of a Red-chinned Lory and numbered by the author.

 Description: This title covers the biology, distribution and aviculture of every species of Lory Parrot.